SOFeAvatars/WebSOFeGenerator/README.md

 2. Have fun.

 ## Info:
-This projekt is using http://jscolor.com for the color-changer.
+This project is using http://jscolor.com for the color-changer.